The Life and Times of Jo Mora

-The Cartoon Art Museum presents a new exhibition, The Life and Times of Jo Mora, that uses the works of category-defying artist Joseph Jacinto Mora (1876-1947) to illuminate an iconic era of American culture.
+The Cartoon Art Museum is proud to present a new exhibition, The Life and Times of Jo Mora, that uses the works of category-defying artist Joseph Jacinto Mora (1876-1947) to illuminate an iconic era of American culture.
 Loaned through Peter Hiller and curated by Julie Davis and Andrew Farago, the exhibition includes original comic strips, illustrations, drawings and paintings, maps, photography and books.

 “Jo Mora isn’t an easy artist to categorize,” says Peter Hiller.
 “His very versatility is perhaps one of the main reasons his name is not as familiar as other artists, even though his work is still widely visible, even today.
 Mora’s artistic accomplishments weave their way through American culture like a rattlesnake through sagebrush.
 Western artist Frederick Remington encouraged the young artist—and Mora later produced sculpted bronzes of iconic cowboys and Native Americans to rival Remington’s own.
 Zane Grey featured Mora’s drawings in Western Magazine, where his work sits perfectly alongside that of Ed Borein and Charles Russell.
 Mora’s cowboy artwork was even used by the Levi Strauss Company for a Levi’s jeans advertising campaign.”